Bicycle Accidents in Boulder, CO

 • Intersection of Baseline and Broadway near campus

 From Lycra-clad road cyclists to students to tourists on rented B-cycles, riders of all sorts fill the streets of our city.
-The motorists, truck drivers, RTD bus operators and pedestrians mostly all share the road with cyclists courteously; however, accidents do sometimes occur regardless of our status as one of the most bicycle-friendly cities in America.
+Motorists, truck drivers, RTD bus operators, and pedestrians mostly share the road with cyclists courteously; however, accidents do sometimes occur, despite our status as one of the most bicycle-friendly cities in America.

 Common Cycling Accident Injuries

-Similar to pedestrian accidents, accidents between bicycles and cars typically result in serious or even fatal injury.
+Similar to pedestrian accidents, bicycle-car accidents typically result in serious or even fatal injuries.
 This can include:

 • Brain injury